zlalvani/relgen/README.md

 # Relgen 📝

-AI-powered tool that writes release notes, PR descriptions, and manages issues automatically.
+AI-powered tool for GitHub repositories that automatically generates release notes, writes pull request descriptions, and intelligently applies labels to issues and PRs.

 ## Features